-The Preparation Guides are important as they stipulate the content of the examinations, in that they seek to explain what the examination questions will be testing.
-All examination questions are based on the material as set out and in addition the Preparation Guides map out exactly where you can discover the pertinent info in the legislation.
+The Preparation Guides are indispensable as they specify the content of the exams, because they seek to explain what the examination questions will be testing.
+All examination questions are based on the content as set out and in addition the Preparation Guides draw up precisely where you can discover the appropriate information in the legislation.

 Tackle the book thoroughly, chapter by chapter and make detailed notes as you go.

-It is crucial to check out the real legislation.
 One can not anticipate to be tested on legislation without having actually checked out the legislation.
-By checking out the legislation you will get used to the definitions, terms and the way in which the legislation is prepared.
-Please be advised that the exact same terminology and approach is utilized in the examination questions.
-The questions need to be technically correct because the correct legislative terms need to be utilized at all times.
-Checking out the legislation will help you to interpret the questions properly.
+By reading the legislation you will get used to the definitions, terms and the way in which the legislation is prepared.
+Reading the legislation will help you to translate the questions correctly.